wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 the original request object of type `class Request` is then fetched from the pending request map `requests_`, and updated to reflect the completion of the request by calling `updateRequest()`.
 Finally, the request object will be returned to the caller, which is then delivered back to the CPU.
+The mapping entry is removed from the internal map, if the request object is retrieved.

 Function `updateRequest()` updates the command of the `class Request` object according to the command of the response memory event object.
 Read operations will receive `GetSResp`, which is translated to `ReadResp`.